MrIee/board-game-helpers/README.md

 - Wreck Raiders Dice Roller
   - Wreck Raiders has a unique dice rolling mechanic.
-The box lid has an inlaid graphic with several printed 'action' spots for dice to potentially land on, however rolling the dice in the lid can be quite loud and not ideal for many situations so I created this simple tool to emulate the dice rolling experience with adjusting probabilty of landing on a printed action spot.
+The box lid has an inlaid graphic with several printed 'action' spots for dice to potentially land on, however rolling the dice in the lid can be quite loud and not ideal for many situations so I created this simple tool to emulate the dice rolling experience with adjustable probabilty of landing on a printed action spot.

 - Cartographers Scoring Card Randomizer